mikavilpas/yazi.nvim/README.md

     highlight_hovered_buffers_in_same_directory = true,

     integrations = {
+      -- a function that will be used to escape paths before passing them to -- external commands.
+Defaults to `vim.fn.shellescape`.
+Depending on your OS -- + shell + neovim settings, you might need to customize this for -- yazi.nvim to work correctly with paths that contain special characters.
+      -- Defaults to `vim.fn.shellescape`, which is usually sufficient for most -- users.
+      escape_path_implementation = vim.fn.shellescape,

       --- What should be done when the user wants to grep in a directory grep_in_directory = function(directory)
         -- the default implementation uses telescope if available, otherwise nothing